TeeWrath/My-Notes/README.md

 If you'd like to contribute to this repository or suggest improvements, feel free to open an issue or submit a pull request.
 Your contributions are highly appreciated, and they will help this repository grow and become an even more valuable resource for the tech community.

-For guidelines on contributing, please check the [CONTRIBUTING.md](/CONTRIBUTING.md) file.

 ## Feedback and Suggestions